thuliteio/doks/README.md

 ## Why Doks?

-Nine reasons why you should use Doks:
+Nine main reasons why you should use Doks:

 1. __Security aware__.
 Get A+ scores on [Mozilla Observatory](https://observatory.mozilla.org/analyze/doks.netlify.app) out of the box.
 Easily change the default Security Headers to suit your needs.